Street plazas in Portland, Oregon: Plazas

-There are 21 public plazas administered by Portland Bureau of Transportation (PBOT), as of May 2025.
+There were 21 public plazas administered by Portland Bureau of Transportation (PBOT), as of May 2025.

 In 2021, PBOT received $1.2 million from the U.S. Economic Development Administration via the American Rescue Plan Act to fund the creation of 32,000 square feet of street plazas for the purpose of economic development and tourism.
 In her role as Transportation Commissioner, Jo Ann Hardesty had supported and directed the city to apply for funding.

 In September 2023, PBOT partnered with the nonprofit trade association MusicPortland to host live music at three of the plazas: Ankeny Rainbow Road in southeast Portland as well as the Cart Blocks and Pride Plaza in southwest Portland.

 North Portland

 Plazas in north Portland include Fenwick Plaza, Kenton Plaza, and St. Johns Plaza.

 Fenwick Plaza is on Fenwick Avenue between Willis and Interstate Avenues.
 The plaza opened in April 2021 and the city has considered re-opening the space for car traffic.

 Kenton Plaza is on Denver Avenue at Interstate Avenue.

 St. Johns Plaza is at Lombard Street and Philadelphia Avenue.
 The plaza was among multiple gathering sites for the Hands Off protests in April 2025.
+The event Saturdays in the Square has been hosted in the plaza.
+St. Johns Plaza has also hosted weekly potlucks.